 The history of the Guinea Heritage Association (GHA) is one of transition and growth.

-What began in 1979 as a local celebration of the Guinea community soon outgrew the Plaza Pharmacy parking lot.
-Thanks to the Abingdon Ruritan Club, the event moved to the safer, more spacious Ruritan Grounds.
+What began in 1979 as the Guinea Jubilee (GJ), a local celebration of the Guinea community held in the parking lot of the then Plaza Pharmacy, gradually transformed into a tax-exempt, nonprofit organization called the Guinea Heritage Association.
+Thanks to the Abingdon Ruritan Club, in 1992 the event moved to the safer, more spacious Ruritan Grounds.

 In 1995 – the Guinea Jubilee’s 16th year–the GJ applied for non-profit status.
 At this time, the Guinea Heritage Association, Ltd., was formed as the umbrella organization, and the Guinea Jubilee was designated as its main fundraising event.
 The dream to establish a museum, and to preserve the historic integrity at the intersection of Mark Pine and Guinea roads, began to take shape when the Old Studebaker dealership property was donated to the GHA (1997).

 The purpose of the GHA has always been to celebrate the local culture.
-Toward that end, in 2002, the GHA expanded to include the Guinea Heritage Day.
+Toward that end, in 2002, the GHA expanded to include Guinea Heritage Day.
 The first Sunday after Labor Day, the GHA and the GJ honor the local community by announcing the Grand Marshal for the GJ and unveiling the winning artwork for the year.
 All of the profits from the sale of the fine art prints and cake sales go to the Museum Building Fund.

 With the “Christmas at Buck’s” event in December of 2016, the GHA joined with the C.B.
-Rowe Memorial Foundation and began plans to collaborate on opening Buck’s as a public museum with future plans to build on the lot across the street to create a community hub – a local “historic triangle.”
+Rowe Memorial Foundation and Guinea Museum, Ltd. and began plans to collaborate on opening the C.B.
+Rowe & Son general store as a public museum, Buck’s Store Museum, with future plans to build on the lot across the street to create a community hub – a local “historic triangle.”

 Guinea Jubilee/Guinea Heritage Association History